Level/levelup/README.md

 The ReadStream is also [fstream](https://github.com/isaacs/fstream)-compatible which means you should be able to pipe to and from fstreams.
 So you can serialize and deserialize an entire database to a directory where keys are filenames and values are their contents, or even into a *tar* file using [node-tar](https://github.com/isaacs/node-tar).
 See the [fstream functional test](https://github.com/rvagg/node-levelup/blob/master/test/functional/fstream-test.js) for an example. *(Note: I'm not really sure there's a great use-case for this but it's a fun example and it helps to harden the stream implementations.)*

 KeyStreams and ValueStreams can be treated like standard streams of raw data.
-If `'encoding'` is set to `'binary'` the `'data'` events will simply be standard Node `Buffer` objects straight out of the data store.
+If `'keyEncoding'` or `'valueEncoding'` is set to `'binary'` the `'data'` events will simply be standard Node `Buffer` objects straight out of the data store.

 --------------------------------------------------------
 <a name="destroy"></a>